Arya-H03/IronHammer/README.md

 bool isGenValid = m_entitySlots[entity.id].generation == entity.generation;
 ```

-A system holding an old handle after the entity was destroyed will fail the generation check and get `nullptr` — zero-overhead protection with no runtime cost on the happy path.
+A system holding an old handle after the entity was destroyed will fail the generation check and get `nullptr` .Zero overhead protection with no runtime cost on the happy path.

 ---